eberban/eberban/books/tour/src/grammar/numbers.md

 4. If there is a fractional part it can be followed by __ja__ and a _repeated part_ which is also a string of at least one digit __TI__.
 The number have those digits repeated indefinitely.
-5. Regardly of the precense of a fractional part, the number can then contain __je__ followed by a _magnitude_, which is a string of at least one digit __TI__.
+5. Regardless of the precense of a fractional part, the number can then contain __je__ followed by a _magnitude_, which is a string of at least one digit __TI__.
 The value expressed is the previous part multiplied by
    \\(\text{base}^{\text{magnitude}}\\). __jei__ can be used instead to express